niebayes/publish-notion-page-as-github-readme/README.md

 When the inherited `__enter__` method gets called, the `start` method of the `Deployment` gets called.
 The basic execution unit in Jina is a pod.
 The `start` method first initiates a set of non-executor pods which may include use_before_pod, use_after_pod, head_pod, and gateway_pod.
 Their usages are still vague to me.

 After these non-executor pods are initiated, a set of `_ReplicaSet` instances are constructed.
 It seems each shard will associate a replica set.
-Not clear about the
+Not clear about shard vs. replica.
+Alright, let’s assume there’s only one shard and hence only one replica set is constructed.

+Since the metaclass of the `Deployment` class is the `DeploymentType` class which inherits the `ExitStack` class, we can call `enter_context` explicitly to invoke the `__enter__` method of a `_ReplicaSet` instance.

+When the `__enter__` method of the `_ReplicaSet` class gets called, the pods in the replica set are constructed and starts.

 # Python